Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 • Don't fight the first 15 minutes: If you're in pain, your nervous system is probably running hot.
 The first part of a float session is often when that becomes most apparent — you notice more, not less.
 This settles.
 It almost always settles.
 Let it run.

 • Post-float care: Drink water after your session.
 Move gently — a short walk is ideal.
 Avoid scheduling demanding meetings, workouts, or stressful commitments immediately after.
 The calm that follows a float is worth protecting.
-Most members find that giving themselves an hour of transition time makes a significant difference in how long the benefits last.
+Many members find that giving themselves an hour of transition time makes a significant difference in how long the benefits last.

 • If you can't relax: It typically improves significantly after one or two sessions.
 The first float is often the hardest.
 Your nervous system is learning something new — how to do very little.
 That's a skill, and it gets easier quickly.